techidaily/site-win11-tips/source/_posts/in-depth-analysis-process-sorting-and-theme-customization-in-windows-11.md

  If your Windows OS build is 22621.1344 or higher, you'll see a Filter or Search Bar in the Task Manager.

  To open the Task Manager, right-click on the**Windows taskbar icon** .
 From the menu, select**Task Manager** .
-Or[use one of the many other ways to open Task Manager](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) .
+Or [use one of the many other ways to open Task Manager](https://www.makeuseof.com/how-to-access-task-manager-on-windows-11/) .

  You'll find the search filter at the top of the Task Manager in the center.
 This search bar will let you search for programs and filter processes using the binary or actual process name, PID, the Process ID, or the publisher name—the developer of the app or process.